bcgov/design-system/components/text_input/README.md

 In addition to [fundamental accessibility]() requirements, this component meets or exceeds the [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards by incorporating the following criteria.

 ### Screenreaders
-* Input field labels are used instead of placeholder text.
-Placeholder text dissapears after in focus which can cause issues remembering what is requested from the user

 As read using ChromeVox

 > > "First name."